SO who exactly is Gordon Henderson MP?

 A. That is absolute rubbish!
 I am proud to be an Islander and I believe I have done a lot for Sheppey over the past thirty years, but I am MP also for Sittingbourne and the villages that surround it and I can assure you that I devote just as much of my time on the mainland as I do the Island.

-Q. You have been an MP for the past seven years, what did you do before you were elected?
+Q. You have been an MP for the past nine years, what did you do before you were elected?

 A. I did lots of things.
 I left school at 16